David Carradine: Film stardom

-Back in Hollywood, Carradine co-starred with Charlton Heston in Gray Lady Down (1978) and did another film for Corman, Deathsport (1978), an unofficial sequel to Death Race 2000.
+In 1978, Carradine starred in Deathsport, an unofficial sequel to Death Race 2000.
 When Bruce Lee died in 1973, he left an unreleased script he developed with James Coburn and Stirling Silliphant, The Silent Flute.
 The script became Circle of Iron (1978), and in the film, Carradine played the four roles originally intended for Lee.
 Carradine considered this among his best work.
-Carradine made Mr. Horn (1979) for TV, playing Tom Horn based on a script by William Goldman.
-After doing a fifth Corman action film, Fast Charlie... the Moonbeam Rider (1979), directed by Steve Carver, Carradine played Paul Gauguin for TV in Gauguin the Savage (1980).